hoangduytran/blender-manual/manual/grease_pencil/modes/sculpting/tool_settings/brush.rst

    You can change the brush strength interactively by pressing :kbd:`Shift-F` in the 3D Viewport and then moving the brush and then :kbd:`LMB`.
    You can enter the size numerically also while in :kbd:`Shift-F` sizing.

-   Brush strength can be affected by enabling the pressure sensitivity icon, if a supported tablet is being used.
+   :bl-icon:`stylus_pressure` (Strength Pressure)
+      Adjusts the strength based on the stylus pressure when using a :ref:`Graphics Tablet <hardware-tablet>`.

 Use Falloff
    When enabled, use Strength falloff for the brush.